jefffriesen/tensorflowjs-examples/README.md

 The [tensorflowjs examples](https://github.com/tensorflow/tfjs-examples) are a really great resource - [thank you](https://github.com/tensorflow/tfjs-examples/graphs/contributors)!

-For my own use, I would prefer to make state and mutations to it more explicit.
-I used Mobx for the store, but Redux or appollo-link-state and others could be used.
+For my own use, I would prefer to make state and it's mutations more explicit.
+I used Mobx for the store, but Redux or apollo-link-state or others could be used.
 React makes view updates nicer (IMO).

 So to understand the how tensorflowjs worked before using them in my own apps, I rewrote a couple of the examples.

+Feel free to PR bugs or any additional ports of tensorflowjs examples: https://github.com/tensorflow/tfjs-examples

 ## 1. Fitting a curve to synthetic data
 https://github.com/tensorflow/tfjs-examples/tree/master/polynomial-regression-core